Constraints on Multicomponent Dark Energy from Cosmological Observations: parameterized post-Friedmann description of the models

-The expansion of our universe is significantly influenced by DE.
-We divide today's DE into $n$ compositions equally.
-Then the total energy density of our universe is \m \rho_{tot}(a)= \rho_T(a)+ \rho_{de} (a)=\rho_T(a)+ \sum_{i=1}^{n} \rho_{de,i}(1) a^{-3-3w_i}. \n Here $\rho_{de,i}(1)$ is today's energy density and $w_i$ is the EOS of the $i$th DE composition. $\rho_{de} $ is the total DE energy density.
-The subscript $T$ denotes all the other components excluding DE. $a$ is scale factor of universe.
-Then, the Friedmann equation is modified with Eq.~(\ref{eq:rho}).
+In the $w_n$CDM models, we divide today's DE energy density into $n$ parts equally.
+Then the total energy density of our universe is \m \rho_{tot}(a)= \rho_T(a)+ \rho_{de} (a)=\rho_T(a)+ \sum_{i=1}^{n} \rho_{de,i}(1) a^{-3-3w_i}. \n Here $\rho_{de,i}(1)$ and $w_i$ are today's energy density and the constant EOS of the $i$th DE part respectively. $\rho_{de} $ is the total DE energy density.
+The subscript $T$ denotes all the other components excluding DE. $a=1/(1+z)$ is the scale factor.
+The Friedmann equation is modified with Eq.~(\ref{eq:rho}).
+Actually, considering only the background evolution, we can never distinguish a single-field DE from multifield DE because there always exists a single field leading to any observed Hubble parameter $H(z)$~\cite{Vardanyan:2015oha}.
+But we still modify this part for safe and integrity.